Social Security 2015

 How long do you need to work to become eligible for retirement benefits?

 Everyone born in 1929 or later needs 40 Social Security credits to be eligible for retirement benefits.
 You can earn up to four credits per year, so you will need at least 10 years to become eligible for retirement benefits.

 During your working years, earnings covered by social security are posted to your Social Security record, and you earn credits based on those earnings.

 Each year the amount of earnings needed for a credit rises as average earnings levels rise.
-In 2012, you receive one credit for each $1,130 of earnings, up to the maximum of four credits per year.
-For 2011, you receive one credit for each $1,120 of earnings.
+In 2015, you receive one credit for each $1,220 of earnings, up to the maximum of four credits per year.

 If you become disabled or die before age 62, the number of credits needed depends on your age at the time you die or become disabled.
 A minimum of 6 credits is required regardless of your age.

 What is the average monthly Social Security benefit for a retired worker?

 The average monthly Social Security benefit for a retired worker is about $1,328 in 2015.

 Can you get more Social Security benefits if you delay your retirement?

 Some people decide to continue working full-time beyond retirement age.
 In that case, you can increase your Social Security benefit in two ways: